-Prerequisites: 15.012, 15.113, 15.052, 15.013, 15.153, 15.173 all at Credit level, plus 15.402 or 15.403 or 15.421.
+Prerequisites: 15.012, 15.113, 15.052, 15.013, 15.153, 15.173 all at Credit level, plus 15.403 or 15.421.

 Consists of advanced topics in macroeconomics including monetary economics and international economics as well as advanced topics in microeconomics including welfare economics and a thesis.
-Students enrolled in this subject are required to attend regular seminars in Session 2 at which each student will present a seminar on the thesis topic.
+Students enrolled in this subject are required to attend regular seminars at which each student will present a seminar on the thesis topic.